bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: OPTIONAL

 The `Enumeration` field in the data dictionary specifies a controlled list of values that datafile values must be drawn from.
-The list is specified as `value0=label0 ; value1=label1 ; ... ; valueN=labelN`.
+It its most basic form, the list is specified as `value0=label0 ; value1=label1 ; ... ; valueN=labelN`.
 Each item in the list is a value-label pair, written in the format`value=label`, and separated from surrounding items by a semi-colon character (;).

 White space surrounding the semi-colon (;) and equals (=) characters is not significant.
 Thus, the following are valid examples and are equivalent: